zhengkui20/api-docs/src/content/tokens/create/template.md

 weight: 5
 ---

 Below is a table of the currently available API Token Templates and access they grant.
+You can start creating a token with one of these templates and modify the permissions and resources from there.

 <table border="1" style="width:100%">
     <tr>